-The Artian is back on Google For Startup Madrid Campus with a special edition of our Art & Tech event series.
-This time we will host five speakers, all working in fields that require a unique way of thinking.
+The Artian was back on Google For Startup Madrid Campus with a special edition of our Art & Tech event series.
+This time we hosted five speakers, all working in fields that require a unique way of thinking.

 Innovation, in every industry, requires original thinking, ability to challenge the status-quo, courage, and creativity.

 Artists, entrepreneurs, and scientists, are people that are driven by challenging the way we think, behave and perceive the world.
 The thinking process of defying the norms and the reality is required, whether in art, business or technology, and science.

 Supported by the Israeli Embassy in Spain this event’s speakers from the world of art, science, and entrepreneurship presented real study cases based on their experience for thinking different, they shared their ideas, and thoughts on the process that allows them to think differently in their work.